David Devil's work that shows the psychological impact of conflict in the Ukraine is now published in a book

-His images possess a cinematic quality, manifesting in bright floodlighting and symbolic posing.
+The photographer’s images possess a cinematic quality, manifesting in bright floodlighting and symbolic posing.
 For Denil, this use of lighting is crucial, and something he is constantly focused on.
 “A film teacher once told me that there is no silence without sound,” he recalls.
 “And for light, it’s the same thing.
 There is no shadow without light, and your shadow is a part of you.
 It’s an imprint within the environment you create.”

 Straying from traditional documentary methods, Denil relies on visual storytelling to communicate the sentiment of contemplating the future while remaining gripped by the past – an impression he felt potently while travelling through Ukraine.
 “If intervening in any way means something isn’t documentary, that means August Sander wasn’t a documentary photographer,” he says.
 “That means Alec Soth is not a documentary photographer.
 That means everyone who has worked in portraiture is not a documentary photographer.
 And that simply isn’t true.”